h3ct0r/counter-strike-docker/README.md

 ### Create a server token with your steam user

-Login and create a token at:  https://steamcommunity.com/dev/managegameservers
+Login and create a token at:  https://steamcommunity.com/dev/managegameservers This token is not *mandatory*, but using it will enable adding your server to the Steam server list so others can join and play without too much hazzle.

 ### Port forwarding (If going to play outside of your LAN using internet)